awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 {% endhighlight %}

 Unfortunately, in Go, M and map[string]interface{} become completely separate types - we have to typecast from one type to satisfy the compiler.

-#### Type assertions

-Type assertions are completely type unsafe - a function should never ever make assumptions about the underlying type of an interface type - that completely defies the purpose of interfaces to begin with.

 ### Conclusion